 Moreover, we offer specialised expertise in mitochondrial biology to collaborative projects on the role of mitochondrial dynamics in neurodegeneration (Professor.
-Kim Tieu, Florida International University) and on involvement of mitochondrial dysfunction in the pathology of non-alcoholic steatohepatitis (Drs David Sheridan and Daniel Felmlee, Plymouth University).
+Kim Tieu, Florida International University) and on involvement of mitochondrial dysfunction in the pathology of non-alcoholic steatohepatitis (Drs David Sheridan and Daniel Felmlee, University of Plymouth).

 Dr Charles Affourtit